On the Closed-Form of Flow Matching: Generalization Does Not Arise from Target Stochasticity: Conclusion, limitations and broader impact

 \section{Conclusion, limitations and broader impact}

-By challenging the assumption that stochasticity in the loss function is a key driver of generalization, our findings help clarify the role of approximation of the exact velocity field in flow matching models.
-Beyond the different temporal phases in the generation process that we have identified, we expect further results to be obtained by uncovering new properties of the true velocity field. \\ As a limitation, we have not precisely characterized the velocity field that ends up being learned, in particular how it behaves outside of the trajectories defined by the optimal velocity.
+\looseness-1 \xhdr{Conclusion} By challenging the assumption that stochasticity in the loss function is a key driver of generalization, our findings help clarify the role of approximation of the exact velocity field in flow matching models.
+Beyond the different temporal phases in the generation process that we have identified, we expect further results to be obtained by uncovering new properties of the true velocity field.

+\looseness-1 \xhdr{Limitation} Our work is mainly empirical, with a focus on \emph{learned} models, but did not precisely characterize the learned velocity field, in particular, how it behaves outside the trajectories defined by the optimal velocity.
 Leveraging existing work on the inductive biases of the architectures at hand seems like a promising venue.
-Though it connects with many scattered theoretical results in the literature, our methodology is mainly empirical with a focus on learned models used in practice: building on our experimental findings to develop new theoretical foundations is a next step for a broader understanding of generation.
+Another limitation is that we did not investigate the interaction between the architectural inductive bias, and optimization procedures: this is a very challenging, but active area of research \citep{boursier2025simplicity,bonnaire2025diffusion,favero2025bigger}.

 \xhdr{Broader impact} We hope that identifying the key factors of generalization will lead to improved training efficiency.
 However, generative models also raise concerns related to misinformation (notably deepfakes), data privacy, and potential misuse in generating synthetic but realistic content.